mennolui/wp-foyer/README.txt

 == Upgrade Notice ==
+= 1.7.0 =
+Introduces the Upcoming Events slide format.
+Check the changelog for full details.

 = 1.6.0 =
 Introduces the highly anticipated self-hosted Video slide background.
 Check the changelog for full details.